shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

   </details>
 - <details><summary><b>Networking</b></summary>

   Deployment requires a minimum of 1 Azure Virtual Network with one subnet to which the deployment virtual machine (deployment helper) and the session host(s) will be attached.
-For a PoC type implementation of AVD with Entra ID authentication, this Vnet can be standalone as there are no custom DNS requirements; however, for hybrid identity scenarios and zero trust implementations, the Virtual Network has DNS requirements as documented below under optional.
+For a PoC-type implementation of AVD with Entra ID authentication, this VNet can be standalone as there are no custom DNS requirements; however, for hybrid identity scenarios and Zero Trust implementations, the Virtual Network has DNS requirements as documented below under optional.

   Machines on this network need to be able to connect to the following network destinations:
   <ul>